Samuel Archer (1817-1899)

 Samuel went on to become a soldier himself, enlisting in the 6th Regiment of Foot (the Royal Warwickshire Fusiliers) in London, on May 23, 1838 when he was 21 years old..
 He subsequently transferred to the 12th Regiment, and in 1842, he was a sergeant stationed in Winchester, England, when his daughter Emma was born.

-Emma's mother, Mary Gould Greenaway, was a native of Warwickshire, the home county of Samuel's father Thomas, but no record has been found of their marriage
+Emma's mother, Mary Gould Greenaway, was a native of Warwickshire, also the home county of Samuel's father Thomas.

 During his time there, Samuel served with the 12th (Suffolk) Regiment, the 5th (Northumberland Fusiliers) Regiment, the Corps of Military Labourers and was finally transferred in 1855 to the Staff of the Quarter Master General’s Department in Port Louis.